LSIND/intro-to-python3-analysis/README.md

 | 508     | 09/01/2019   5:41 PM (Su) | 5:47PM |
 | 505     | 08/10/2019 7:11   PM (Sa) |        |
 | ...     | ...                       | ...    |

+The code:
+- reads .txt file with data of scheduled and actual departures of trains with the help of module *datetime*

+    `import datetime`

 - counts the number of not operated trains (column *Act Dp* is empty) and prints the number of not operated trains by day of the week using the module *collections*;